Reblexis/german-teacher/readme.md

 # German teacher

 The goal of this app is to help you learn german rules and vocabulary.
 It is currently in development and therefore contains only core features.
-For future, there is a plan to add advanced statistics, more practice modes, better feedback loop and background intelligence that would allow for more effective learning.
+For the future, there is a plan to add an advanced statistics, more practice modes, a better feedback loop and background intelligence that would allow for a more effective learning.

 ## Setup ##
 So far only one setup has been tested: